krother/training_and_teaching_methods/how_to_teach.md

 * *get it running somehow*
 * *debug things on the fly*

-Of course you know that programming is a craft, and **the way of the software craftsperson should not look like this!**
+Of course you know that **the way of the software craftsperson does not look like this!**
+Programming is a craft.
-There are established practices like version control, testing and refactoring that produce clean, maintainable code.
+There are practices like version control, testing and refactoring that produce clean, maintainable code.

-These are common practices of every professional developer, yet a beginner is not aware they exist.
+These are established practices every professional developer uses.
+Yet a beginner programmer is not aware they exist.
-Also, many of these practices do not result in more code.

 With teaching it is the same.

+**Teaching is a craft.**

-## Who is this book for?
+## Who is this guide for?

+This guide is an introduction to the craft of teaching programming.

-This book helps you to become a better programming teacher.
+It helps you to become a better programming teacher.
 I wrote it to support junior or part-time teachers without a formal background in education.
 It covers what to do before you enter the classroom, what to do inside and what to do after your lesson ends.

-The book covers time-tested techniques for teaching programming in an interesting way that I collected over the past 20 years.
+The chapters covers time-tested techniques for teaching programming in an interesting way that I collected over the past 20 years.
 You can use them as a guide to create a course from scratch or fish for ideas to spice up your classes.

 ## What do you need to get started?